epam/ai-dial/docs/user-guide.md

 ![](./img/Prompt_example_math_response.png)

 Generally, variables can be anything, not only numbers.
 For example, you can create a prompt with the following body: `Who played {{character}} in {{movie}}? or What is a Latin name of {{plant common name}}?`

+> Refer to [Parameterized Replay](#parameterized-replay) to view another use case when prompts are user to create a guided conversations.

 ### Share